Qualification(s): JD (Hons), GDLP, BBus

 ‘Laws were made that the stronger might not in all things have his way’.”

 Kerry brings a wide-ranging body of professional experience and an extensive legal education to her class actions role.
-She holds first class Honours in her Juris Doctor legal studies at the University of NSW and First Class Honours in a University of Melbourne Law School Masters Course on Class Actions.
+She holds First Class Honours in her Juris Doctor legal studies at the University of NSW and First Class Honours in a University of Melbourne Law School Masters Course on Class Actions.
 She also holds a Bachelor of Business with a double major in Finance and Accounting from the University of Technology Sydney as well as post-graduate qualifications in Business and Legal Practice.

 “Class actions are an incredibly important legal and social mechanism, because they make a way for justice where there otherwise would be none.
 Very few people are in a position to enforce their legal rights against a major corporation or government.
 Not only do we bring justice in the cases we fight, but we act as a deterrent against the abuse of power by others.”

 Before joining the firm, Kerry completed her practical legal training at the Public Interest Advocacy Centre, and for the Homeless Persons’ Legal Service.
 She also worked as an intern with the Australian Human Rights Centre, and with the Kingsford Legal Centre.